Monroe Nichols: Tenure

-2020 election

 In 2020, Maria Barnes challenged Nichols in the Democratic primary for a second time.
 The Tulsa World endorsed Nichols again for the 2020 election.
 Nichols defeated Barnes with 69% of the vote in the Democratic primary.
 Republican Ismail A. Shan had been removed from the ballot after a challenge to his candidacy for living outside the district.
 Therefore, Nichols was re-elected without a general election.

 During the 2020 election cycle Nichols also worked as a senior advisor for the Michael Bloomberg presidential campaign in Oklahoma.

-58th Oklahoma Legislature
+He also endorsed Greg Robinson in the 2020 Tulsa mayoral election.

 In May 2021, Nichols stepped down from the Tulsa Race Massacre Centennial Commission in protest of Governor Kevin Stitt's signing of HB 1775, calling the bill "a direct shot in the face for all of us who have been working hard on the commission, for all of us who have been working toward recognition, reconciliation.
 I would have to say it was the most disruptive thing that a governor could have done.
 And Kevin Stitt did it with a smile on his face."

-2022 election

 While Nichols reportedly considered running in the 2022 Oklahoma gubernatorial election, he declined after both Connie Johnson and Joy Hofmeister announced their campaigns.
-Nichols was re-elected to his house seat without opposition in 2022.
+Nichols was re-elected to the Oklahoma House of Representatives without opposition in 2022.
+During the 59th Oklahoma Legislature, Nichols authored legislation which allowed police officers to issue warnings to people with outstanding warrants, instead of requiring an arrest.

-Nichols also works as the Director of Policy and Partnerships for StriveTogether, a nonprofit.
+Mayor of Tulsa

+2024 election

+On July 13, 2023, Nichols announced he would not seek re-election in the House and would instead be a candidate in the 2024 Tulsa mayoral election.
+He faced Casey Bradford, Kaleb Hoosier, John Jolley, Karen Keith, Paul Tay, and Brent VanNorman in the first round of the election.
+He was endorsed by the Tulsa World and The Black Wall Street Times.
+He also got endorsements from former Governors of Oklahoma Brad Henry and David Walters, as well as former mayor Kathy Taylor.

+Nichols advanced to a runoff election alongside Keith, guaranteeing the office would flip from Republican to Democrat.
+He won the runoff with over 55% of the vote and became the first Black mayor of Tulsa.

+Tenure

+Nichols took office December 2, 2024.
+Weeks before, he announced several staff and named the Tulsa Police Department's first public safety commissioner.

+In June 2025, Nichols signed a settlement agreement alongside Muscogee Nation Principal Chief David Hill to settle a lawsuit filed by the nation over the city's prosecution of tribal citizens.
+The agreement was praised by Chuck Hoskin Jr., Principal Chief of the Cherokee Nation, but was criticized by Governor Kevin Stitt.